DorukOkuyan/housing-monetary-policy-turkiye/README.md

-# Monetary Tightening, Household Leverage, and Housing Markets in a High-Inflation Economy
+# Household Leverage and Monetary Transmission in High-Inflation Housing Markets

 This repository contains replication code and non-proprietary processed data for the paper:

-**Monetary Tightening, Household Leverage, and Housing Markets in a High-Inflation Economy**
+**Household Leverage and Monetary Transmission in High-Inflation Housing Markets**

 ## Author